bikas-dahal/Quick-Revision-on-Python/README.md

 # Quick-Revision-on-Python

-Sure, here's a detailed outline of the chapters and topics required to meet the objectives of this book on Python:
+Here's a detailed outline of the chapters and topics of this book on Python:

 ### Outline